magoyette/.emacs.d/README.md

 ;; Configure which folders are scanned by Magit when listing repositories (`C-c g r`) (setq magit-repository-directories '(("~/.emacs.d" .
 0)
                                      ("~/repos" .
 1)))

+;; Theme to load at startup
+(setq local-settings-theme 'doom-one)

+;; Themes included in the theme selection of `C-c z' (setq local-settings-themes '(doom-one modus-operandi-tinted modus-vivendi-tinted))
 ```

 ## External dependencies